savonet/book/technology.md

 a certain frequency so all audio data below that threshold can be encoded in mono, and so on.
 Most compression formats are _destructive_: they remove some information in the original signal in order for it to be smaller.
-The most well-known are mp3, ogg/opus and aac: the one you want to use is a matter of taste and support on the user-end.
-For instance, mp3 is the most widespread, ogg/opus has the advantage of being open-source, patent-free and has a good quality/bandwidth radio and is reasonably supported by modern browsers<!-- https://caniuse.com/#feat=opus -->, aac is proprietary so that good free encoders are more difficult to find but achieves better sounding at high compression rates and has licensing fees,\SM{ça serait bien d'être clair sur la différence royalty-free / free license / licensing fees} etc. A typical mp3 is encoded at a bitrate of 128 kbps (kilobits per second, although rates of 192 kbps and higher are recommended if you favor sound quality), meaning that 1 minute will weight roughly 1 MB, which is 10% of the original sound in CD quality.
+The most well-known are mp3, opus and aac: the one you want to use is a matter of taste and support on the user-end.
+For instance, mp3 is the most widespread, opus has the advantage of being open-source, patent-free, has a good quality/bandwidth radio and is reasonably supported by modern browsers although hardware support is almost nonexistent, aac is proprietary so that good free encoders are more difficult to find (because they are subject to licensing fees) but achieves good sounding at high compression rates and is quite well supported, etc. A typical mp3 is encoded at a bitrate of 128 kbps (kilobits per second, although rates of 192 kbps and higher are recommended if you favor sound quality), meaning that 1 minute will weight roughly 1 MB, which is 10% of the original sound in CD quality.